Our design team are frequently asked to assist regarding design challenges/requirements:

 TIP: Add a one row/one column table and set table width to 320px.
 Then you can easily compare with your email signature design.

-You can also upload your existing email signature - Then it works in the same way when you start updating for employees.
+When you upload your existing email signature - Then it works in the same way when you start updating for employees.

 If you must use CSS, then use in-line CSS